openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 **audioAlarm**

 This works in much the same way, just with different channels.
-If you setup a lower resolution url in the config ``FFMPEG_MOTION_INPUT`` you need to ensure it contains audio otherwise this feature wont work.
+If you setup a lower resolution URL in the config ``FFMPEG_MOTION_INPUT`` you need to ensure it contains audio otherwise this feature wont work.

 ## Image / Snapshots